Submission Guidelines

 1.2.1 Research Article

 AETR accepts submissions that are research-based and advance our scholarly knowledge of best practices and learning in an education or Extension setting.
 Manuscripts must be original theoretical, empirical, or case study efforts.
 Submissions should be logically structured and have robust methodology containing references, figures, tables, and/or graphs.
-Any research involving human subjects will require appropriate documentation of IRB or similar approval as outlined in section 2.0.
-Additional approvals or verifications may be requested based on the manuscript submitted, including details about informed consent and compliance with FERPA.

 1.2.2 Teaching and Educational Methods

-AETR accepts submissions for teaching and educational methods that enhance or improve the educational experience of participants.
-Methods should be related to classroom teaching and educational innovations in one or more teaching modalities (i.e., in-person, remote, synchronous, asynchronous).
+AETR accepts submissions for teaching and educational methods that enhance or improve participants’ educational experience.
+Methods should be related to classroom teaching and educational innovations in one or more teaching modalities (e.g., in-person, remote, synchronous, asynchronous).
 Examples of methods include new classroom games, online teaching tools, new hardware, remote learning approaches, hybrid learning tools and methods, experiential learning activities, and curriculum development.
 Prior to submission of a teaching or educational method, it should be classroom trialed.
-The author(s) needs to provide documentation and comment on trial experiences.
+Authors must provide documentation and comment on trial experiences.
 The manuscript should have a discussion section on practical application of the method.
-For methods submissions the following may be required: pertinent materials (e.g. worksheets, computer programs, and in-class directions) and teaching notes (please see section 1.3 on teaching notes), which pertain to implementation and assessment of the methods being examined.
-In addition, any other supplementary material the author(s) want to include with the submission is highly encouraged.
-All teaching notes and supplementary material will be made available through AgEcon Search.
-However, author(s) will have the option to make these materials available by request only and accessible only by instructors and related professionals.
-In this case, materials will be made available directly through the AETR web page.
-Any research involving human subjects will require appropriate documentation of IRB or similar approval as outlined in section 2.0.
-Additional approvals or verifications may be requested based on the manuscript submitted, including details about informed consent and compliance with FERPA.
+Methods submissions may require pertinent materials (e.g., worksheets, computer programs, or in-class directions) and teaching notes (highly encouraged, see Section 1.3) that pertain to implementation and assessment of the methods being examined.
+In addition, any other supplementary materials authors want to include with their submissions are highly encouraged.

 1.2.3 Extension Education